aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/open-science-wg.md

+(open-science-wg)=
-# DSWB Open Science Capacity Building Working Group Meeting
+# Open Science and Capacity Building Working Group

 Working Groups in Data Science Without Borders (DSWB) provide spaces for discussions, collaboration and technical skill building for the DSWB community.